Hi! We are Alicia and John, the digital nomad couple behind Shared Wanderlust.

 Shared Wanderlust grew out of our joint love of travel and professional experience as digital marketers.

 It is a blog about our travels and everything surrounding them.
 Our goal is that it’s inspiring and fun to read, and when the time is right you can read our advice on how to make your travels the best they can be.

-John and Alicia met the summer of 2006 in Minnesota and got married November 2009 in Aruba.
+We met the summer of 2006 in Minnesota and got married November 2009 in Aruba.
 We discovered early on that we’re good travel companions and enjoy trying new things together.
 Trips to Las Vegas soon became trips to the Caribbean,

+I was born and raised in Minnesota.
 The traveling bug came about by accident.
 I never had thought much about travel or decided it was something I enjoyed.
 When I was playing poker professionally, Alicia and I would travel down to Las Vegas from time to time.
 She’d go shopping or to the spa and I’d pay for the trip by sitting at the poker tables for a few hours a day.
 Every time we came back, we’d stay at a new hotel and do new things while there.
 Later I’d run a marathon in Disney world that we turned into a trip together.
 Everything grew from there.

 The office life isn’t for me.
 I left a comfortable career in exchange for terrifying freedom.
 While being self-employed is filled with challenges, it’s also very rewarding in the opportunities it provides.
 I’ve made it a life goal never to go back to office jobs.
 So far, so good!

 I spent my childhood in Southern California, moved to Minnesota as a teenager, and then much to everyone’s surprise went to college on the east coast.
 I never really warmed up to the cold Minnesota winters so electing a college in New England seemed like an odd decision but I wanted to experience a little bit of the east coast.
 I still prefer warm to cold so when we took our RTW trip we followed summer.
 No snow for a year, I loved it!